ychen921/Homography-Net/README.md

 |:--:|
 | *Architecture* |

-The figure above show our architecture of the model.
-We use pre-trained VGG-19 to encode 2 patches of images, They are related by a homography produced by randomly perturbing the corner coordinates.
+The figure above shows our architecture of the model.
+We use pre-trained VGG-19 to encode 2 patches of images.
+They are related by a homography produced by randomly perturbing the corner coordinates.
 Then concatenate the VGG backbone outputs and pass through 7 inception blocks, to extract spatial information.
-Last flatten the feature map and pass to fully-connected layers and produce the 1 by 8 vector which is an predicted x and y coordinate the corners.
+Last, flatten the feature map pass to fully connected layers and produce the 1 by 8 vector which is a predicted x and y coordinate of the corners.

 ## Training Detials